Our Team

 Psychologist & Director

 Kirby is a Registered Psychologist with a Masters in Clinical Psychology who has a particular interest in assessment (cognitive, educational and behavioural) and support for children and adolescents, including gifted students and students with learning differences.
 Kirby is also a board-approved supervisor for provisional psychologists.
 Kirby provides assessments for children and adults (e.g. Dyslexia & ADHD) and is passionate about working collaboratively with families and schools to provide neurodiversity-affirming support for children and adolescents.
 Kirby is trained in the Circle of Security and Cool Kids Anxiety programs.
-Kirby currently works as a School Psychologist with primary school students and is registered to provide services under Medicare.
+Kirby previously worked as a School Psychologist for over 10 years and currently lectures in postgraduate psychology programs at the University of Tasmania.
+Kirby is registered to provide services under Medicare.

 Deb Zwolsman